![]() |

 1) have a current valid Illinois outfitter permit;

-3) not had his or her hunting privileges under the Wildlife Code suspended or hunting licenses revoked within the last 5 years.
-If the outfitter is a business entity, no officer or employee or contact person may have been suspended or revoked within the past 5 years;
+3) not have had his or her hunting privileges under the Wildlife Code suspended, or any of his or her hunting licenses revoked, within any period during the last 5 years.
+If the outfitter is a business entity, no officer, employee or contact person shall have had hunting privileges or licenses suspended or revoked within any period during the past 5 years;

-4) provide to each client, prior to commencement of outfitting services, in writing, the type of service provided, dates of service, cost of services, and a copy of the outfitter's refund policy;
+4) provide to each client, prior to commencement of outfitting services, in writing, the following: the type of service provided, the dates of service, the cost of services, and a copy of the outfitter's refund policy;

-5) be responsible for ensuring each client has the necessary permits, stamps and licenses prior to any hunting;
+5) be responsible for ensuring each client has the necessary permits, stamps, Harvest Information Program (HIP) registration and licenses prior to any hunting;

-6) indicate clearly to clients the boundaries of the property on which the client is hunting and instruct the client as to how to conduct the hunt (i.e., special rules, restricted areas, etc.);
+6) indicate clearly to each client the boundaries of the property on which the client is to hunt and instruct each client as to how to conduct the hunt (i.e., special rules, restricted areas, etc.);

 7) make no guarantees, either oral or written, as to the success of the hunt;